Isolationists: The Individuals

 Rush D. Holt Sr. (1905-55)

 Rush Dew Holt, Sr. was a stident Democratic voice among the mostly Republican Senate isolationists.
-Holt was elected U.S, Senator from West Virginia in a landslide Democratic by-election (1934).
+Holt was elected U.S. Senator from West Virginia in a landslide Democratic by-election (1934).
 He was only 29 years old when elected and as a result of a Constitutional age requirement (30 years) could not take his seat when the new Congress convened (January 1935).
 He had to wait for his 30th birthday (June 1935).
 During the election Holt campaigned as a New Dealer.
-It is unclear if he only pretended to support President Roosevely and the New Deal or had a miraculous conversion when he reached Washington.
+It is unclear if he only pretended to support President Roosevelt and the New Deal or had a miraculous conversion when he reached Washington.
 Once in the Senate, he became a vigirous critic of the New Deal and regularly voted with the Republicans.
-President Roosevelt was very popular in West Virginia, And in particular the United Mines Workers became very critical of Senator Holt.
+President Roosevelt was very popular in West Virginia and in particular with organized labor.
+The United Mines Workers became very critical of Senator Holt.
 Holt emerged as a staunch isolationist as Europe moved toward war.
 He strongly opposed President Roosevelt's efforts to aid the Allies as it might involve the United States in war.
-Having alienated many West Virginia Democrats, Holt was unable to gain the Democraric nomination in 1940--a rare occurance for aitting senator.
-As a result, Holt became a Republican.
+Having alienated many West Virginia Democrats, Holt was unable to gain the Democraric nomination in 1940--a rare occurance for a sitting senator.
+As a result, Holt became a Republican in heavily Democratic West Virginia.
 He ran for governor of West Virginia in 1952 and lost, even though President Eisenhower's victory in the presidential election helped other Republican candidates.

 Herbert Hoover